viktorbesin/newground/docs/sphinx/source/prototype_description.rst

 where the non-ground rule is the standard case.
 Then the reduction consists of the three main parts, as specified in the publications:

-1. SAT check (:ref:`hybrid-grounding-main-transformer-helpers-generate-satisfiability-reference`)
+1. SAT check (:ref:`newground-main-transformer-helpers-generate-satisfiability-reference`)

-2. Guessing the head (:ref:`hybrid-grounding-main-transformer-helper-guess-head-part-reference`)
+2. Guessing the head (:ref:`newground-main-transformer-helper-guess-head-part-reference`)

-3. (Un)foundedness (:ref:`hybrid-grounding-main-transformer-helpers-generate-foundedness-part-reference`)
+3. (Un)foundedness (:ref:`newground-main-transformer-helpers-generate-foundedness-part-reference`)

-Additionally, one has to note that the global-rewritings for the reduction (e.g. ``:- not sat.``) are largely done in the ``MainTransformer`` class, with the exception of the *Level-Mappings*, which are processed in :ref:`hybrid-grounding-main-transformer-helpers-level-mappings-part-reference`.
+Additionally, one has to note that the global-rewritings for the reduction (e.g. ``:- not sat.``) are largely done in the ``MainTransformer`` class, with the exception of the *Level-Mappings*, which are processed in :ref:`newground-main-transformer-helpers-level-mappings-part-reference`.

 .. _AST: https://potassco.org/clingo/python-api/current/clingo/ast.html